 Proactive news headlines including Sarytogan Graphite, Bellevue Gold, Riversgold Ltd and Australian Vanadium

-- Bellevue Gold Ltd (ASX:BGL) has launched a fully underwritten institutional placement of shares to raise A$60 million and a non-underwritten share purchase plan (SPP) to raise up to A$10 million.
+- Bellevue Gold Ltd BGL has launched a fully underwritten institutional placement of shares to raise A$60 million and a non-underwritten share purchase plan (SPP) to raise up to A$10 million.
 Click here

-- Lake Resources NL (ASX:LKE, OTCQB:LLKKF) has made several changes to the board, appointing Dr Cheemin Bo-Linn, Howard Atkins and John Freeman in various capacities as the company moves toward a final investment decision (FID) for the Kachi Lithium Brine Project in Argentina.
+- Lake Resources NL (LKELLKKF has made several changes to the board, appointing Dr Cheemin Bo-Linn, Howard Atkins and John Freeman in various capacities as the company moves toward a final investment decision (FID) for the Kachi Lithium Brine Project in Argentina.
 Click here

-- Carnavale Resources Ltd (ASX:CAV) has completed the first program of reverse circulation (RC) drilling at Carnage prospect, part of the Ora Banda South Gold Project in WA.
+- Carnavale Resources Ltd CAV has completed the first program of reverse circulation (RC) drilling at Carnage prospect, part of the Ora Banda South Gold Project in WA.
 Click here

-- Antilles Gold Ltd (ASX:AAU, OTCQB:ANTMF) is looking to raise A$2 million after costs.
+- Antilles Gold Ltd (AAUANTMF is looking to raise A$2 million after costs.
 Click here

-- Talon Energy Ltd (ASX:TPD) CEO and managing director Colby Hauser understands that the world is hungry for gas.
+- Talon Energy Ltd TPD CEO and managing director Colby Hauser understands that the world is hungry for gas.
 Click here

-- QMines Ltd (ASX:QML) is preparing to drill the Mt Warminster Volcanic Hosted Massive Sulphide (VHMS) zinc-lead-copper-silver exploration target in central Queensland.
+- QMines Ltd QML is preparing to drill the Mt Warminster Volcanic Hosted Massive Sulphide (VHMS) zinc-lead-copper-silver exploration target in central Queensland.
 Click here

-- Alchemy Resources Ltd (ASX:ALY) has completed a first-pass, project-wide regional reconnaissance at the 'Goldilocks Zone', part of the 100%-owned Lake Rebecca Project in Western Australia.
+- Alchemy Resources Ltd ALY has completed a first-pass, project-wide regional reconnaissance at the 'Goldilocks Zone', part of the 100%-owned Lake Rebecca Project in Western Australia.
 Click here

-- Incannex Healthcare Ltd (ASX:IHL, NASDAQ:IXHL) has filed a provisional patent application for additional protection of the company’s IHL-42X clinical program, specifically covering the use of IHL-42X for the treatment of Obstructive Sleep Apnoea (OSA).
+- Incannex Healthcare Ltd (IHLIXHL has filed a provisional patent application for additional protection of the company's IHL-42X clinical program, specifically covering the use of IHL-42X for the treatment of Obstructive Sleep Apnoea (OSA).
 Click here

 About Proactive